Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.SceneEvent.md

 <div class="markdown level1 summary">

-Events that always set ClientId to the local client identifier and only triggered locally: S2C_Load S2C_Unload S2C_Sync S2C_ReSync
+Events that always set the ClientId to the local client identifier, are initiated (and processed locally) by the server-host, and sent to all clients to be processed: Load Unload Synchronize ReSynchronize

-Events that always set ClientId to the local client identifier, are triggered locally, and a host or server will trigger externally generated scene event message types (i.e. sent by a client):
+Events that always set the ClientId to the local client identifier, are initiated (and processed locally) by a client or server-host, and if initiated by a client will always be sent to and processed on the
-C2S_UnloadComplete C2S_LoadComplete C2S_SyncComplete
+server-host: LoadComplete UnloadComplete SynchronizeComplete

-Events that always set ClientId to the ServerId: S2C_LoadComplete S2C_UnLoadComplete
+Events that always set the ClientId to the ServerId: LoadEventCompleted UnloadEventCompleted

 </div>